Uberspace/lab/source/guide_fmdserver.rst

 Further Information about supervisord_ :

-Ready, now you might want to prepare your android device/smartfon for login and testing:
+Ready, now you might want to prepare your android device/smartfon for login and testing.
 On GitLab_ or F-Droid_ you will find the fmd-android packages.